denieryd/Newton-Interpolation-Polynomial/README.md

 approximation

-The main goal of the app is next: you have set of (x, y) nodes, but you don't know The function and the application is trying to approximate function and to calculate approximated function at specified x
+The main goal of the app is next: you have set of (x, y) nodes, but you don't know the function and the application is trying to approximate function and to calculate approximated function at specified x

 When the app is started, you see three tabs

-First tab is for manually input data: you manually input set of (x, y) nodes and next the x you wanna to;
+First tab is for manual data input: you manually input set of (x, y) nodes and the x you wanna calculate at;

-There are two options for nodes - optimal (Chebyshev's ) and uniform distribution for nodes </br>
+There are two options for nodes - optimal (Chebyshev's ) and uniform distribution </br>
-Choose any and input data, click the button and you'll see the result on the graph The app will paint the approximated function
+Choose any and input data, click the button and you'll see the result The app will also paint the approximated function

 ![alt text](./images/app_example1.png)

-Second tab demonstrates comparing between optimal and uniform nodes using already specified function
+Second tab demonstrates comparing the result between optimal and uniform nodes using already specified function

 ![alt text](./images/app_example2.png)
 The third tab demonstrates a possibility to input data via a file